ycoroneos/LightDraw/paper/LIDR_detailed.md

 depth.
 This is exactly the same as the Z Pre Pass, but it is done for every light.
 For spotlights, construct a view matrix from where it's located and where it's looking at.
 For point lights, construct 6 view matrices to represent each side of the cube that contains the it.
+In order to avoid submitting 6 draw calls, the FBO for the point light shadowmap can be a cubemap and each side can be rendered to with the help of a geometry shader.

 ###Light Map Generation